 The enmity between Churchill and Wavell is well-known and enduring.
 Churchill is displaying a typical churlish reaction to victories by someone you inherently dislike: if you can't attack the results (which have been fabulous victories by Wavell), you attack the means or wastefulness by which those results were achieved (Hitler proves good at this, too).

-Wavell adopts a philosophical posture in response to these peevish comments, implying that Churchill's understanding of warfare are simply out of date:
+Wavell adopts a philosophical posture in response to these peevish comments, implying that Churchill's understanding of warfare is simply out of date:

 Operation Excess is proceeding.
 A typical 1940-41 supply convoy to Malta, it includes numerous diversions and large Royal Navy forces at heading in all sorts of different directions.
 Force H from Gibraltar, led by battleship HMS Malaya and aircraft carrier HMS Essex, heads out in Operation MC 4 to protect four freighters carrying troops and supplies.
 Other large formations, Forces A, C, and D, depart from Alexandria to cover supply ships heading from that direction (Operation MW 5 1/2).
 Force D includes tanker Brambleleaf, which the Royal Navy ships take to Suda Bay, Crete.

 The Royal Navy also has submarines HMS Triumph, Upholder and Pandora patrolling around Sardinia.
 Another submarine, HMS Rover, attacks a convoy, but misses its target and instead is attacked and damaged by Italian torpedo boats Clio and Castore.
 Rover heads to Malta for repairs.

 The British Long Range Desert Group (LRDG), having resupplied with gasoline carried by the French over the Tibesti mountains by camel, leaves its encampment near Tazerbo in western Libya.
 It proceeds toward its target, Murzuk, a major Italian administration center.